 "What is an example of a data type with a non-Gaussian distribution?"

+At the end of the day, most employers are more interested in the impact that effective data scientists will have on their bottom line than they are in exploring the field academically.
+In effect, you should expect to be asked how your work might contribute to the growth of the business and the development of the goods or services it sells.
 These questions are specific to the business and how you would use data science.
-Answering these questions well can demonstrate your ability to apply your data science knowledge to a business capacity, rather than just understanding theory.
+Answering them effectively can demonstrate your ability to apply your data science knowledge to a business capacity, rather than just understanding theory.
 Questions will likely be particular to the role, but use the following as a guide:

 "We are looking to improve a new feature for our product.
 What metrics would you track to make sure it’s a good idea?"